 Description is from the Midtown Detroit Inc. website.

 Post a Review: Post your review on the business's Facebook page or Google Local Business.
-Your feedback helps others choose wisely.
+Your review will assist others in making informed choices.